 With some partners, DuckDuckGo would even get paid if the user ends up buying a different product that he/she initially clicked on (a concept called cross-order attribution).

-If the user ends up buying a product, DuckDuckGo ends up being paid a percentage of the overall order volume.
+If the user ends up buying a product, DuckDuckGo receives a percentage of the overall order volume.

-The actual percentage is oftentimes dependent on the category (for instance, fashion products pay out significantly more than electronics items) as well as the negotiated rates.
+The actual percentage is oftentimes dependent on the category (for instance, fashion products pay out significantly more than electronic items) as well as the negotiated rates.

 Launched in March 2020, Tracker Radar is a continuously updated data set about hidden trackers that companies like Google or Facebook employ.